Go to Reviews.org US Edition

 It costs $35 a month and you get “endless” (Felix’s word) national talk and text as well as “endless” data on the Vodafone 4G/3G mobile network.
-Apart from the reality that no MVNOs are currently offering 5G connectivity, there’s a big reason why it doesn’t matter that Felix is locked to 4G: its speeds are capped at a 20Mbps maximum.
+The catch, of course, is that its speeds are capped at a 20Mbps maximum.

 This means your max download speed and max upload speed are both set at 20Mbps.
 Considering that Felix adds an “up to” prefix every time it lists 20Mbps, it’s safe to assume you shouldn’t expect speeds beyond that.

-To put that into context, have a gander at other SIM Only plans around the same price point, organised by most data.
+To put that into context, have a gander at other SIM-Only plans around the same price point.

 Felix Mobile features and perks

 Naturally, you can also stack international roaming packs if that’s not enough data, calls, or texts to cover your jetsetting.
-The Felix price is right, but while international travel is still not as common as it once was, the inclusions relegate this to more of a backup option rather than a viable mobile data companion, especially for longer international trips.
+The Felix price is right, but while international travel is only slowly picking back up, the inclusions relegate this to more of a backup option rather than a viable mobile data companion, especially for longer international trips.